Burmantofts: Population

-Burmantofts has a sizeable Afro Caribbean community.
-The age range of Burmantofts residents is quite varied, with probably the two largest age groups being young adults and the elderly.
-Burmantofts has a high unemployment rate, which is one of the contributing factors to its low house prices.
+The population of the ward at the 2021 Census was 28,528.
+The census area of Burmantofts and Richmond Hill has a sizeable Black African community, with 15.9% in GP records claiming this ethnicity, compared to 3.4% of Leeds in general.

+Burmantofts and Richmond Hill has a high unemployment rate.

 Politics

 Burmantofts falls into the Burmantofts & Richmond Hill ward of Leeds City Council, currently represented by three Labour ward councillors.
-The ward sits within the Leeds Central parliamentary constituency, for whom Hilary Benn has been the Member of Parliament since the 1999 Leeds Central by-election.
+Since the 2024 general election the ward has been within the Leeds South parliamentary constituency, for whom Hilary Benn is the Member of Parliament.

-The population of the ward at the 2011 Census was 24,843.

 Transport

 Burmantofts is situated adjacent to the A64 road.
 It has regular bus routes to the city centre and to other parts of the city, in particular East Leeds.
 The proposed Leeds Supertram Eastern line was supposed to run in-between Burmantofts and Harehills, however the future of this scheme is uncertain.
 Other projects have been considered using this route including the Leeds Trolleybus.
 There is no railway station in Burmantofts, the nearest being Leeds and Cross Gates.